Antonio J. Benítez: First Peronist governments

 In the 1946 general election, Benítez was the first candidate in the "Junta Renovadora UCR" list to the Argentine Chamber of Deputies in Buenos Aires.
 The Junta Renovadora had been formed that year as a breakaway from the UCR backing the presidential candidacy of Lieutenant General Juan Perón, who was running under the Labour Party.

 With 45.61% of the vote, the Labour Party – UCR (JR) list received more than enough votes for Benítez to be elected to the Chamber of Deputies.
 He was re-elected in the 1951 legislative election, this time as the Peronist Party candidate in the 15th Circunscription of the Federal Capital (the electoral system of the Lower Chamber of Congress had been reformed ahead of the election).
 The following year, he was elected by his peers as President of the Chamber of Deputies, a position he held until 1955.
 He also formed part of the Constitutional Convention that wrote the Argentine Constitution of 1949 (which extended his and all other legislators' mandates from 1950 to 1952).

 As congressman, in 1954 Benítez authored Ley 14.346, which increased the length of prison sentences for crimes of animal cruelty.
 He also sponsored a law granting equality of inheritance and rights to extramarital children, a concern for the Peronist government as First Lady Eva Perón herself was an extramarital child.
 In addition, Benítez sponsored the law to create the Faculty of Philosophy, Letters, and Education Sciences of the National University of Rosario.

-Like the rest of Congress, Benítez was deposed of his position by the 1955 coup d'état.
-Due to his affiliation to the Peronist movement, Benítez suffered persecution by the new military government, and he was finally put under arrest in 1956.
-A 2006 report published by the Argentine Senate reported that in the early hours of 10 June 1956, Benítez and other high-ranking peronist officials were nearly executed by a civilian military squad at Caseros Prison, but were ultimately spared.
+Like the rest of Congress, Benítez was deposed from his position by the 1955 coup d'état.
+Due to his affiliation with the Peronist movement, Benítez suffered persecution by the new military government, and he was finally put under arrest in 1956.
+A 2006 report published by the Argentine Senate reported that in the early hours of 10 June 1956, Benítez and other high-ranking Peronist officials were nearly executed by a civilian military squad at Caseros Prison, but were ultimately spared.